lvgl/docs_old/en/overview/display.md

 ``` important:: The basic concept of *display* in LittlevGL is explained in the [Porting](/porting/display) section.
 So before reading further, please read the [Porting](/porting/display) section first.
 ```
-In LittlevGL, you can have multiple displays, each with its drivers and objects.
+In LittlevGL, you can have multiple displays, each with their own driver and objects.

-Creating more displays is easy: just initialize display buffers and register the drivers for every display.
+Creating more displays is easy: just initialize more display buffers and register another driver for every display.
-When you create the UI, use `lv_disp_set_deafult(disp)` to tell the library to which display creates the object.
+When you create the UI, use `lv_disp_set_default(disp)` to tell the library which display to create objects on.

-But, in which cases can you use the multi-display support?
+Why would you want multi-display support?
 Here are some examples:
 - Have a "normal" TFT display with local UI and create "virtual" screens on VNC on demand.
 (You need to add your VNC driver).
 - Have a large TFT display and a small monochrome display.
 - Have some smaller and simple displays in a large instrument or technology.